danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 - **Data Transformation** (Google Cloud BigQuery)

-  > Imported the data into BigQuery;
+  -Imported the data into BigQuery;

-  > Merged the data - 3 datasets into 1 single dataframe using the UNION ALL function;
+  -Merged the data - 3 datasets into 1 single dataframe using the UNION ALL function;

 ```
   SELECT *